zNaLa/docs/docs/DJ Role.md

     ![OpenSettings](/img/docs/dj-role/server-settings.gif)

     - Head to the `Roles` section, create a new role without any special permission and name it `DJ`.
-    - Click on `Save Changes` and 🎉, you just created a new DJ role. <br/>
+    - Click on `Save Changes` and 🎉, you just created your very own DJ role. <br/>

     ![CreateDJRole](/img/docs/dj-role/setting-dj.gif)